gergessmagdy-design/Sales-Performance-Analysis-Dashboard/README.md

 # 📊 Sales Performance Analysis Dashboard

+## 🧩 Business Scenario
+This project simulates a real-world business case where a company needs to track sales performance across regions and products to improve revenue and identify growth opportunities.

 ## 🔍 Problem
 Businesses often struggle to monitor sales performance across different regions, products, and time periods.
 This lack of visibility can lead to missed opportunities and poor decision-making.